Miranda Warnings and Police Questioning

 Failing to Provide a Miranda Warning

-If the police fail to make you aware of your Miranda rights, nothing said in response to a custodial interrogation can be used against you.
+If the police fail to make you aware of your Miranda rights, nothing said in response to police questioning during a custodial interrogation can be used against you in court.
 In addition, any evidence that is derived from that improper custodial interrogation is also inadmissible.

 For instance, if the police fail to make you aware of your Miranda rights and questioning you leads them to a murder weapon, that weapon and the contents of that interrogation are both inadmissible unless they can show that they would have found the weapon without your statements.